 Climb was inspired by Jennifer Rachel Greene who was born on 8th December 1978 with a rare Inherited Metabolic Disorder called Cystinosis.

-Climb’s work and reputation in delivering these objectives and providing affected families with high quality information and advice spread from the UK to Europe and beyond.
-It grew to be part of a worldwide collaborative network of groups with similar aims.
+Since launching, Climb’s work and reputation has spread from the UK to Europe and beyond, becoming part of a worldwide collaborative network of groups with similar aims.
 Climb paved the way and opened discussions to encourage research and development of medicines for rare diseases known as Orphan Drugs.

-Jen’s Mum was elected as a founder director of EURORDIS and acted as its president from 2001-2003.
-A few years later, Jen’s Mum joined the Committee for Orphan Medicinal Products (COMP) at the European Medicines Agency to continue advocating for the promotion of safe and effective drugs for patients with rare and metabolic diseases.
+Jen’s Mum Lesley was elected as a founder director of EURORDIS and acted as its president from 2001-2003.
+A few years later, Lesley joined the Committee for Orphan Medicinal Products (COMP) at the European Medicines Agency to continue advocating for the promotion of safe and effective drugs for patients with rare and metabolic diseases.

 Jennifer, although initially given only a short time to live, fought on after a kidney transplant to achieve a university degree and began teacher training in 2005.
 Cured of cancer twice through outstanding treatment and support by the NHS she sadly passed away in 2007.

 Today, Climb is the leading patient organisation for Inherited Metabolic Disorders, and continues to be committed to improving the lives of those affected, keeping Jen’s legacy alive.